 Anne comes to us with a varied background in science, academia, technology, computers, bookkeeping and art, among a few other odds and ends.
 Besides her office responsibilities, Anne teaches stained glass mosaic and jewelry making techniques.

 Bethany grew up in San Diego and later pursued both her BFA and MFA in Los Angeles.
-She moved to Washington within the last year and is relishing the state's beautiful landscape.
+She moved to Washington a few years back and relishes the state's beautiful landscape.
 Bethany is an artist who works in a variety of mediums, but feels most at home with drawing and painting.
 She has worked for a number of art non-profits and museums, focusing on art education for people of all ages and backgrounds.
-What brings her life is the opportunity to create safe and welcoming spaces for people to further explore their creativity, which is perfect for her role at the Guild.
+Bethany served as the Guild's Hospitality & Volunteer Coordinator from September 2015 - February 2017.

 Bonnie Klatt has the ‘heart of a weaver’.
 Her ongoing pursuit of connecting art and spirituality along with her passion for color and texture and a strong aptitude for mathematics and sacred geometry both inspires and informs her work.
 Her recent study of and working with crystals have led to the exploration of how the artistic creations of one’s hands can help heal others.